CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

    ![Creating a Language Service resource with custom question answering enabled.](media/ai900m7-13.png)

-1. In the test pane, at the bottom enter the message `Hi` and press enter.
+1. In the test pane, at the bottom, enter the message `Hi` and press Enter.

    ![Creating a Language Service resource with custom question answering enabled.](media/ai900m7-14.png)